Qu Wu: Life

 In December 1949, the Xinjiang Provincial People's Government of the People's Republic of China was established.
 Qu Wu served as a member of the Xinjiang Provincial People's Government and the Mayor of Dihua Municipal People's Government.
-He was also appointed as a member of the Northwest China Military and Political Committee.
+He was also appointed a member of the Northwest China Military and Political Committee.

 In March 1950, Qu Wu was transferred to Beijing.
 From 1950 to the onset of the Cultural Revolution in 1966, Qu went on to serve as Deputy Secretary-General of the Central People's Government, Deputy Secretary-General of the National People's Congress, and vice chairman of the Committee for Foreign Cultural Relations.
 In the latter capacity, Qu Wu led many delegations abroad, visiting Switzerland, the United Kingdom, Czechoslovakia, Poland, Mongolia, Afghanistan, Sudan, Ethiopia, Guinea, Morocco and Hungary.

 In 1952, Qu Wu joined the Central Committee of the Revolutionary Committee of the Chinese Kuomintang.

 In June 1966, the Cultural Revolution broke out.
 Qu Wu immediately became a target of criticism by the Red Guards.
 Qu Wu resolutely denied the charges and was thus identified as a "stubborn reactionary" and suffered a lot of torture.
-On August 30, 1968, Qu Wu was thrown into Qincheng Prison for "counter-revolutionary crimes ."
+On August 30, 1968, Qu Wu was thrown into Qincheng Prison for "counter-revolutionary crimes."
 While in custody, Qu Wu's wife Yu Zhixiu and mother-in-law Gao Zhonglin were "persecuted to death".

 In 1972, Zhou Enlai sent someone to inquire about Qu Wu's condition in prison.
 Qu Wu wrote a letter to Zhou Enlai, asking Zhou Enlai to rescue him and the other detainees.
 After Zhou Enlai saw the letter, he immediately summoned the person in charge of the special case team and asked him for what crime was Qu being detained and what evidence was there.
 The person in charge of the task force stated that Qu was detained for "counter-revolutionary crimes," and no evidence had been found so far.
 Zhou Enlai said: "Since this person has been investigated for four years and no evidence of counter-revolutionary crimes has been found, he should be released".
 The task force personnel turned to Jiang Qing for instructions, and Jiang Qing ordered "continue detention."